Pant/nextcloudpi-readthedocs/How-to-get-started-with-NCP-docker.md

 Update to latest NCP version with:
  > docker exec -it nextcloudpi ncp-update

+Run NCP-config to access all NCP apps with:
+ > docker exec -it nextcloudpi ncp-config

 Make sure container re-start, unless manually stopped with:
  > docker update --restart=unless-stopped nextcloudpi